Copper Fire

 The Result

-By the close of the engagement, ACPR had a fully functioning social media operation running in true partnership with their PR work — a consistent, active presence across four platforms, a documented content system, and a seamless process for turning PR wins into social visibility.
+By the close of the engagement, ACPR had a fully functioning social media operation running in true partnership with their PR work: a consistent presence across four platforms, a documented content system, and a seamless process for turning PR wins into social visibility.

 What This Means for You

-If your organization does good work that earns real media attention — but that attention never gets amplified, documented, or built into a consistent social presence — you’re leaving your most valuable proof points on the table.
-PR and social media aren’t separate functions.
-They’re two halves of the same communications strategy.
+If your organization earns real media attention but it never gets amplified or built into a consistent social presence, you’re leaving your most valuable proof points on the table.
+PR and social aren’t separate functions; they’re two halves of the same communications strategy.
 When they run together, every team wins.
-When they don’t, both are working harder than they need to for half the result.
+When they don’t, both work harder than they need to for half the result.

 CalHOPE Courage Award